 - Fuel for creative problem-solving and positive action

 The THINKposium is a non-conventional approach to addressing diversity, inspiring action, and facilitating the solution-making process.
-The 2018 UNC Diversity THINKposum, Belonging…What a Feeling, highlights areas of critical interest for faculty and staff and provides participants with resources and professional development opportunities related to diversity.
-The Diversity THINKposium has been organized as an innovative and creative discussion on essential topics in diversity and provides information on the current state of diversity and opportunities for solution-sharing.
+The 2018 THINKposium, Belonging…What a Feeling, highlights areas of critical interest for faculty and staff and provides participants with resources and professional development opportunities related to diversity.
+The THINKposium has been organized as an innovative and creative discussion on essential topics in diversity and provides information on the current state of diversity and opportunities for solution-sharing.

-- Diversity THINKposium 2016: The Lived Experience of Difference
+- THINKposium 2016: The Lived Experience of Difference